ramandeeplinux/openshift-production-lab/01-cluster-install/README.md

-# 🚀 OpenShift 4.21 UPI Cluster Installation on VMware vSphere
+# 🚀 Red Hat OpenShift Container Platform 4.21 UPI Installation on VMware vSphere ESXi

-> Production-style deployment of Red Hat OpenShift Container Platform 4.21 using User-Provisioned Infrastructure (UPI) on VMware vSphere ESXi.
+> A production-style implementation guide for deploying Red Hat OpenShift Container Platform (OCP) 4.21 using the User-Provisioned Infrastructure (UPI) installation method on VMware vSphere ESXi.

 ---

-# 📖 Overview
+## 📖 Overview

-This document provides a complete walkthrough for deploying a highly available Red Hat OpenShift 4.21 cluster using the User-Provisioned Infrastructure (UPI) installation method.
+This project documents the complete deployment of **Red Hat OpenShift Container Platform (OCP) 4.21** on **VMware vSphere ESXi** using the **User-Provisioned Infrastructure (UPI)** installation model.

-The deployment was performed on VMware vSphere ESXi with external HAProxy, Windows Active Directory DNS, static IP addressing, and manually injected Ignition configurations.
-Every stage of the deployment was validated to ensure the cluster was ready for enterprise workloads.
+Unlike Installer-Provisioned Infrastructure (IPI), the UPI deployment model requires manual preparation of the underlying infrastructure, including networking, DNS, load balancing, virtual machine provisioning, and ignition configuration.
+This provides complete control over the deployment process and closely reflects real-world enterprise environments.

+This guide is based on an actual production-style lab deployment and includes real commands, screenshots, validation procedures, and implementation notes.

 ---